beardedN5rd/aia/README.md

 # determined interval logic
+This C++ library is meant to describe relations between measured time points and temporal intervals.

-This C++ library is based on ideas mentioned in [Allen's interval algebra](https://en.wikipedia.org/wiki/Allen's_interval_algebra), see the [original paper](http://cse.unl.edu/~choueiry/Documents/Allen-CACM1983.pdf).
+It uses concepts mentioned in [Allen's interval algebra](https://en.wikipedia.org/wiki/Allen's_interval_algebra), see the [original paper](http://cse.unl.edu/~choueiry/Documents/Allen-CACM1983.pdf).

-In contrast to Allen's intention to work on fuzzy intervals, this library supports determined temporal intervals described by their endpoints.
+In contrast to Allen's intention to work on fuzzy intervals, this library supports determined temporal intervals only.
-Furthermore it allows points in time.

 ## Intervals
-Intervals are defined as closed intervals here.
+Intervals are defined as closed intervals described by their endpoints.
+See the logical implications of this approach in Allen's paper.

-## Intervals vs. points

 ## Usage
-It is header only library.
+It is a header only library.

 ## Dependencies
 It requires C++11 and only uses the C++ standard library.
 For testing boost build and boost test are required.